 Real-time Assembly Build: Unify can now post assembled products in QuickBooks Desktop as orders are received in real-time.
 This feature allows you to still make a sale even when quantity of an assembled product falls to or below 0.

 Yup, you guessed it.
 Unify for Square is now a thing.

 Finally, there’s a solution that automates and syncs all Square sales data, liberating SMBs from operational headaches and bookkeeping woes.
 This first-of-its-kind, easy-to-deploy software records and syncs all Square data reliably and automatically, and it’s brand new.
 In fact, just today we announced this new solution with Square to save small businesses time and money by automating their bookkeeping for them.
-This amazing solution empowers Square merchants to automate, schedule, and post all of their sales information directly into NetSuite or QuickBooks.
-With options to post either individual sales or daily summaries, these integrations—Unify for NetSuite and Unify for QuickBooks respectively—automatically record all expenses, revenue streams, and sales tax to easily reconcile accounts.@Webgility announces #Unify for @Square. #Sync sales with @NetSuite, @QuickBooks, or @Xero Click To Tweet
+This amazing solution empowers Square merchants to automate, schedule, and post all of their sales information directly into QuickBooks.
+With options to post either individual sales or daily summaries, Unify for QuickBooks integration—automatically record all expenses, revenue streams, and sales tax to easily reconcile accounts.@Webgility announces #Unify for @Square. #Sync sales with @QuickBooks, or @Xero Click To Tweet